 Early recovery is a multidimensional process of recovery that begins in a humanitarian setting.
 It is an integrated and coordinated approach, using humanitarian mechanisms, to gradually turn the dividends of humanitarian action into sustainable crisis recovery, resilience building and development opportunities.

-When a crisis strikes, UNDP works to help ensure that the humanitarian response to the emergency, while focussing on the immediate lifesaving needs of a population, such as directly providing clean water, sanitation, food and shelter, also contributes to longer-term objectives and more resilient communities, and lays the best possible ground work for longer-term development work beyond the immediate emergency.
+When a crisis strikes, UNDP works to help ensure that the humanitarian response to the emergency, while focusing on the immediate lifesaving needs of a population, such as directly providing clean water, sanitation, food and shelter, also contributes to longer-term objectives and more resilient communities, and lays the best possible ground work for longer-term development work beyond the immediate emergency.
 This approach to humanitarian work, called “early recovery,” is integrated into the work of all humanitarian actors and helps orient the entire humanitarian response to contribute also to rebuilding communities, creating an environment for recovery, building the capacities of local communities and institutions, and integrating risk reduction into programme interventions.

 Integrating the early recovery approach across all humanitarian actors helps people move from humanitarian relief towards self-sustaining development; makes sure that the humanitarian response emphasizes the importance of building community capacity and skills to strengthen individual’s and communities’ resilience to future disasters; reduce dependence on relief, and where possible, helps take steps towards solving some of the issues that contributed to the disaster in the first place.

-UNDP not only has a role on promoting this approach through the CWGER, but as an implementing agency, is also on the front line.
+UNDP not only has a role in promoting this approach through the GCER, but as an implementing agency, is also on the front line.
 For example, following a conflict, or a disaster such as an earthquake or flood, typically, UNDP will work with its long term partners to ensure public services are functioning as early as possible after the crisis; train affected people in construction techniques and other skills to help them get jobs or run their own businesses, so they don’t just rely on outside help but can rebuild their own homes and communities, improve their long-term earning potential, and potentially decrease their vulnerability to poverty and disasters.
 In these situations, UNDP might also work with and train local public servants to make sure that the buildings, infrastructure and communities being reconstructed meet a minimal code of disaster resistance, or that the underlying causes of a conflict are addressed, as well as ensure that the government has better crisis observation and early warning systems that will contribute to better prepared populations.

 Ideally, this work commences as early as possible in the humanitarian response and typically includes, but is not limited to: